STORIES:

 T-Mobile RFP // “Strategy” Film

 There was another challenge.
 Autonomous vehicles can't be remote controlled.
-They drive from point A to point B, choosing routes and making decisions in real time.
-They don't take direction from a film crew.
-To capture the footage we needed, we had three options.
+They use AI to make decisions in real time and they don't take direction from a film crew.
+To capture the footage we had to chase them around the city.
+We called it safari shooting.

 We had non-technical challenges, too.
-The growing resentment towards tech companies was very real for us.
-You can't throw a water bottle at Twitter, but you can throw one at a Cruise car.
-We got questioned, heckled, and harassed.
-Our team was robbed of their equipment twice.
-Once at gunpoint.
+Out in the streets of SF the growing resentment towards tech companies was very real for us.
+We were hassled, heckled, and hated on.
+We were even robbed of our equipment twice, once at gunpoint.

 Internal video celebrating a new luxury: filming during the day!